tannal/tannal.glitch.me/inbox.md

 Strong experience developing large-scale modern architectures in AWS Strong knowledge on RDMS and NoSQL database technologies in AWS Experience in data strategy – warehousing, ELT – Snowflake, RedShift, BigQuery

+Required

+Bachelor's degree and less than 2 years related experience.
+Knowledge of software QA / test methodologies and process.
+Familiarity with Java, Maven and Selenium.
+Familiarity with issue/bug tracking systems, such as JIRA.
+Excellent oral and written communication skills.
+Preferred

+Familiarity with one or more of the followings: Javascript, DOM HTML and React Native (or AngularJS).
+Knowledge of SQL, Shell scripting, Cloud platforms.
+Knowledge of API testing.
+Knowledge of working in agile product teams (Scrum and Kanban)

 ```bash
 No build type specified so assuming `--dev`.